Is your gymnast always tired? Are they constantly complaining of being exhausted and sore no matter how much sleep they get?

 4. Inadequate Sleep

-The recommendation for 12-18 year old’s is 9 hours of sleep per night, even though we know the average amount is 7.5-8.5 hours per night.
+The recommendation for 12-18 year old’s is 9 hours of sleep per night.
+Even though we know the average amount is 7.5-8.5 hours per night.

-What are essential to good “sleep hygiene”?
+What is essential to good “sleep hygiene”?

 - Dark, cool room- this is an easy fix, get blackout curtains and a fan if you need to cool a specific room down